stinkyink/vero-api/sections/mixpanel.md

 The only change required to configure Vero for the Mixpanel integration is to wrap the Mixpanel initialisation code in it's own method.
 This is required so that it is loaded only after Vero initialises.

-To the right is a copy of the full Mixpanel integration code, as taken from their setup guide, wrapped in it's own method.
+Below is a copy of the full Mixpanel integration code, as taken from their setup guide, wrapped in it's own method.

-Don't panic, we've included a failsafe below that ensures Mixpanel will load even if Vero does not.
-This failsafe is designed to ensure Vero does not interfere with your Mixpanel installation.
+Don't panic, we've included a failsafe that ensures Mixpanel will load even if Vero does not.
+This failsafe is designed so that Vero does not interfere with your Mixpanel installation.

 **Note:** You must replace `TOKEN_ID` with a valid Mixpanel API token.